joelferek/Assign4/Assign4api1/README.md

 - **City Activities API:** My first API shows activities available in the city that you choose.
 This is convenient because our application's purpose is to give people things to do based on the weather.
 - **City Info API:** My second API shows the all the details of the city that we have available.
 This is good for the user because it gives all the information possible.

+## Samantha OLivio APIs
+- **Highest Event Count API:** My first API gathers data about the cities with the most events happening.
+This shows users what cities offer the most activities and things to do.
+- **Low Price Events API:** My second API finds the events that are the cheapest.
+This helps users find cost-friendly events near them.

 # References

 <body>